- Adrenal Cancer

 Q: What are lymphomas?

 A: Lymphoma is a kind of cancer that starts in the lymphatic system.
-There are two main types of cancer of the lymphatic system: Hodgkin disease and non-Hodgkin lymphoma.
+There are 2 main types of cancer of the lymphatic system: Hodgkin disease and non-Hodgkin lymphoma.
 In either type, cells in the lymphatic system grow out of control.
 Usually, the body makes new cells only when they are needed.
 Sometimes the body starts making cells when they are not needed.
 When this happens, a tumor, or mass, will grow.

 Q: What is the difference between Hodgkin disease and non-Hodgkin lymphoma?

 A: The cells of Hodgkin disease look different compared to other lymphomas under a microscope.
 Also, each disease spreads in a different pattern.
 Hodgkin disease spreads in a more predictable way and usually does not spread as much as non-Hodgkin.
-The two types of lymphoma are also treated differently.
+The 2 types of lymphoma are also treated differently.

 Q: What is the lymphatic system?

 A: The lymphatic system is part of the immune system, which helps the body fight infections.

 The lymphatic system also helps maintain the fluid balance in different parts of the body by bringing excess fluid back into the bloodstream.
 Here are the main parts of the lymphatic system: